 4. How do you smooth out spackle?

-Answer: The finishing wallboard spackle should be the same as muds.
-Just run over a few scratches to flatten the surface.
+Answer: Finishing wallboard spackle should be the same as muds.
+Just run over a few squeezes to flatten the surface.
 You should sand between spackle coats to achieve a greater finish.

 5. Is sandpaper washable?